epranka/sections-slider/README.md

 # Simple jQuery sections slider

-This is a very simple implementation of the sections slider in jQuery.
+A very simple implementation of the sections slider in jQuery.

 Try it live on this [demo](https://epranka.github.io/sections-slider)